pratheekhegde/hadba/README.md

 ### Tech

-openFFS uses a number of open source projects to work properly:
+Hadba uses a number of open source projects to work properly:

 * [AngularJS] - HTML enhanced for web apps!
 * [Gulp] - the streaming build system